COVID-19 Resource Center

 - 2019 Employees – 1099s for 2019 employees and independent contractors that would otherwise be an employee of your business (Note: Do NOT include 1099s for services)

 - Healthcare costs – all health insurance premiums paid by the business owner under a group health plan

 - Retirement – any retirement plan funding paid for by the company

 - Rent Statements – contact your property manager for copies

 - EIDL Application – submit your online application through the SBA

 - PPP Application Form – review and be prepared to complete the Application Form

 Contact your local bank or use the link below to find a lender for an application and terms.
-Under the CARES Act, the loan is forgiveable if proceeds are used to cover payroll costs, and most mortgage interest, rent, and utility costs over the 8 week period after the loan is made; and employee and compensation levels are maintained.
+Under the CARES Act, the loan is forgivable if proceeds are used to cover payroll costs, and most mortgage interest, rent, and utility costs over the 8 week period after the loan is made; and employee and compensation levels are maintained.
 Visit the US Treasury’s Fact Sheet for more information on the program.
 Business owners who have received PPP funding maybe eligible to submit their request for loan forgiveness as soon as the first week of June 2020.

 Apply for an EIDL advance of up to $10,000.
 According to the SBA, this economic relief can be available as soon as three days from a successful application, and this loan advance will not have to be repaid.
 For more information call SBA at (800) 659-2955.